DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/filtering.md

 Import the plugins listed above to set up a Grid with basic filtering.

-## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial filtering conditions in the `FilteringState` plugin's `defaultFilters` property.

-.embedded-demo({ "path": "grid-filtering/filter-row", "showThemeSelector": true })

-## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the filtering options to the `FilteringState` plugin's `filters` property and handle the `onFiltersChange` event to control the filtering state externally.
+Specify the filtering conditions in the `FilteringState` plugin's `filters` property and subscribe to the `update:filters` event.
+Use the `.sync` modifier to setup two-way binding for a property.

-.embedded-demo({ "path": "grid-filtering/controlled-mode", "showThemeSelector": true })
+.embedded-demo({ "path": "grid-filtering/basic", "showThemeSelector": true })

 ## Using Custom Filtering Algorithms